 \section{Testing for strategic interaction}

+The development in this section parallels the first and second use cases outlined in the introduction.
+We first discuss how to assess the adequacy of the baseline model as a description of the network in hand.
+Utilizing a conditioning argument we construct an \emph{exact} test (up to simulation error) of the null of ``correct specification".
+An alternative model is not explicitly formulated in this case, although researcher intuitions about plausible directions of mis-specification typically guides the choice of test statistic.
+As shown by \cite{Lehmann_Romano_TSH05}, it is impossible to construct a test with power in all possible directions of mis-specification.

+Next we consider applications where the analyst carefully specifies the alternative model (through an explicit choice of the network benefit function, $g_i\left(\mathbf{d}\right)$).
+Here the researcher believes the true network formation model lies in either the null or the (specified) alternative model space; the purpose of testing is to determine which situation prevails.
+In this second application we seek to construct a test which rejects with high probability when the alternative is true, while continuing to control size under the null.

-Our goal is to construct a powerful test for the presence of strategic interaction in network formation with good size properties.
-Importantly we wish to remain agnostic about any degree heterogeneity and homophily.
+Throughout, and crucially, we wish to remain agnostic about the distribution of any degree heterogeneity across agents as well as the form of any homophily and/or heterophily.
 Let $\Delta$ denote a subset of the $K^{2}+2N$ dimensional Euclidean space in which $\delta_{0}=\left(\lambda_{0},\mathbf{A}_{0},\mathbf{B}_{0}\right)$ is, a priori, known to lie, and

 Our null hypothesis is the \textit{composite} one:

 since $\delta$ may range freely over $\Delta\subset\mathbb{R}^{K^{2}+2N}$ under the null.

 Under the null the likelihood is $P_{0}(\mathbf{d};\delta)\overset{def}{\equiv}P(\mathbf{d};(0,\delta')',\mathcal{N}_{0})$ with